adamgligor/adamgligor.github.io/_posts/2019-09-01-golf-rear-brake-job.md

 **Tips**

-Start with removing the caliper bolts on the back that's the most difficult part.
-These are very well tight, I had a long breaker bar, alternatively try pushing the wrench with one foot.
+Start with removing the caliper bolts that's the most difficult part.
+These are very tight, use a meter long breaker bar, alternatively try pushing a shorter wrench with the foot instead of the hands.

 There isn't a lot of room to access the bolts, have multiple wrenches and extensions at hand.
-I found it best to put an extension through the spring coil, that gets better leverage.
+I found it best to put an extension through the spring coil and get a better leverage that way.

 Once the top part of the caliper is off, move it out of the way by hooking it up to he shock absorber with a bungee.
 There is a clip on the brake lines that can be disconnected easily to allow a bit more movement of the part.

-Stuck rotors.
-Smack the front of the rotor with hammer but have a partially screwed bolt on the rotor to prevent if from flying away.
+Stuck rotors... smack the front of the rotor with hammer but leave a partially screwed bolt on the rotor to prevent if from flying once loose.
 Use eye protection and a rag to minimize flying debris.
-It took me a good few minutes of heavy hammering with a 400g hammer.
+It took me a good few minutes of heavy hammering.

 The new brake rotors might be oily, clean them with brake lube.

 Obdeleven usage.
 To retract the brakes, first disengage the brakes, go to brakes module, basic settings, `start brake lining change`.
-Hear the motor spinning and a yellow warning showing on the dash, turn off the ignition.
+Hear the motor spinning and a yellow warning showing on the dash, turn the ignition off.
 After brakes are re-assembled re-deploy the brakes using `end brake lining change`

 ## Result and pics